^

 • Active gastric and intestinal ulcers: The use of Arixtra may increase the risk of bleeding in patients with active gastrointestinal ulcers.

-Side effects Arikstri
+Side effects Arikstras

 • Heparin-induced thrombocytopenia (HIT): This is a serious complication that can lead to thrombosis and thromboembolic complications.

-• Allergic reactions: Include allergic skin rashes, itching, hives and, in rare cases, anaphylaxis.
+• Allergic reactions: Include allergic skin rashes, itching, hives and in rare cases anaphylaxis.

 • Alopecia: In rare cases, temporary hair loss may occur.